Rudhyar Archival Project

 If genius implies a kind of automatism — however difficult the conditions of the creative act may be if society is not receptive — talent by contrast demands effort.
 So does good assimilation of food require the effort of mastication.
 At the North Node — the symbolical mouth — one ingests food, whether it be physical or ideological.
 To eat well, which means prolonged chewing, is a conscious, deliberate activity.
 It requires a choice, a selective process.
 At the North Node, an individual builds himself up.
 He does not give out; he takes in.
 But what he takes in can poison him!
 He may be careless or greedy in his choice of food.
 If he lives in our present-day society, he has a hard struggle — if he wants to eat only healthful and unadulterated foodstuffs — and this is true at the intellectual-cultural level as well as that of body nourishment.
 This is the tragedy of our age.

-A nodal hemisphere begins at the Moon's North Node and progresses in the natural order of zodiacal signs (Aries, Taurus, Gemini, etc.).
-Lyndon Johnson, has his North Node at 1°41' Cancer; his natal Moon at 9°8' Virgo has a very high north latitude.
-It is, thus, located in the North Node hemisphere.
+Lyndon Johnson has his North Node at 1°41' Cancer; his natal Moon at 9°8' Virgo has a very high north latitude.
 His basic lunar emphasis throughout his life is on the building of new faculties or power of control over his environment.
 If one adds to this the massing of Jupiter, Mars, the Sun, Moon, and Mercury in his first house and his "New Moon" type of personality, one can readily understand his insistent and expansive ego, his over-eagerness to stress "greatness" — first of all in himself — and, therefore, his extreme sensitiveness to criticism.
 He seems to be at the start of a new cycle, building himself up, while being raised to a pinnacle of power by a strong wave of destiny.

 Lenin also had a south latitude Moon, but Stalin and Khrushchev had a north latitude Moon — and so have the majority of the national leaders now living.
 Bismarck, founder of the German Empire, had a south latitude Moon, but Hitler's natal Moon was in northern latitude.
 The great Hindu mystic, Ramakrishna, and his equally great disciple, Vivekananda, founder of the modern Vedanta Movement, were both with the Moon in a southern latitude; so was Sri Aurobindo, a leader in the cause of India's freedom — yogi, philosopher, poet — but Gandhi had his Moon in northern latitude.